HCPSS/web-style-guide/README.md

 npm i @frctl/fractal -g
 ```

 - Use `npm install` to download all dependencies for the project.
-This can take a while.
+This may take a while.

 Then:

-- Use `fractal start --sync` when running this styleguide.
+- Use `fractal start --sync` from the directory root when running this styleguide.
 This automatically reloads the browser as you make changes.

-- Open up the style guide in a new browser window and point it to `localhost:3000`
+- Open up a new browser window and point it to `localhost:3000`

 - Run `gulp` in a new terminal window to compile styles as you add them to the styleguide

-## Adding styles
+## Adding Styles

--
+Information forthcoming.